Lupus and the Joints, Muscles, and Bones

-How lupus affects the muscles, tendons and joints
+How does lupus affect the joints, muscles, and bones?

 Carpal tunnel syndrome

 Carpal tunnel syndrome happens when inflammation puts too much pressure on the central nerve in your wrist.
 It can cause pain, tingling, and numbness in the hand and fingers.